 My safe places has always been my bedroom, for some unknown reason.
 More specifically my bed.
 It’s out of the way, warm, and comfortable.
 In fact recently more often than not I am in bed; and that’s not due to laziness.
 I mean of course, some days, maybe.
 But recently, it is the only place I can continually move myself into a comfortable position.
 As I honestly can’t stay in one position comfortably for over twenty minutes.
 It is infuriating.
 Not just the constantly being in pain, but also feeling confined to one area, my bed.

-Suffering from chronic pain as well as mental health makes my bed the safest places on the planet, but sometimes i begin to feel trapped.
+Suffering from chronic pain as well as mental illness makes my bed the safest places on the planet, but sometimes i begin to feel trapped.
 My anxiety takes over and I can’t leave by bed for hours (sometimes days) when i am low functioning, I have had days where I haven’t been able to muster the energy to move, to get myself food, or a drink.
-In fact my partner can vouch for me with this, because he has had days where i haven’t been able to move because of paralysing fear or due to complete and utter lack of motivation, or pain, and when he comes home I rely on him to help make sure i drink and eat, and some days even wash.
+In fact friends can vouch for me with this, because they have seen days where i haven’t been able to move because of paralysing fear or due to complete and utter lack of motivation, or pain, and when they come over I rely on them to help make sure i drink and eat, and some days even wash.